Belle-Yeoki/Airline_Survey/README.md

 The remaining fields in the dataset form the dimensional table, providing detailed customer information.
 This approach streamlines the data, making it more comprehensible and facilitating the generation of insightful reports

 ## Data Modelling
-This is the automated model,the two tables connected because there was already aprimary key-Snow flake schema.
+This is an automated model,the two tables connected because there was already a primary key (ID), It can be referred to as a Snow flake schema.

 ![](model.png)